hkpco/cparkass/README.md

 cparkass
 ========

-security assessment and fuzzing for the applications.
+security assessment and fuzzing for the software.